mehransalehi/hosting/README.md

 [7] = Your Domain

-## More info about mainserver configs
+## More info about mailserver configs

 [postfix-dovecot-dkim](https://github.com/h0perium/postfix-dovecot-dkim) - DKIM And Other Configs